XRPLF/xrpl-dev-portal/content/concept-amendments.md

 If your server is amendment blocked, you must [upgrade to a new version](tutorial-rippled-setup.html#updating-rippled) to sync with the network.

-#### How to Tell If Your `rippled` Server is Amendment Blocked
+#### How to Tell If Your `rippled` Server Is Amendment Blocked

-***TODO: Question: Okay location for this doc?
-It is building upon a concept, but is tutorial-ish.***

-One of the first signs that your `rippled` server is amendment blocked is that an `amendmentBlocked` error is returned when you submit a transaction.
+One of the first signs that your `rippled` server is amendment blocked is an `amendmentBlocked` error that is returned when you submit a transaction.
 Here's an example `amendmentBlocked` error:

 ```
 {